linusg/la-capitaine-android/README.md

 *There's no release of this app on the Google Play Store or F-Droid yet, although that might happen in the future.*

-Run `python3 res.py build` which will create the files `xml/appfilter.xml`, `xml/drawable.xml`, `values/iconpack.xml` and as well as rendering all used SVG icons (in `la-capitaine-icon-theme/apps/scalable`) to PNG files.
+Run `python3 res.py build` which will create the files `xml/appfilter.xml` and `xml/drawable.xml` as well as rendering all used SVG icons (from `la-capitaine-icon-theme/apps/scalable`) to PNG files.

 Open the project in Android Studio, compile it and install it on your phone or emulator.